 Georgia History Club

-For all 8th grade students, this club meets during the year to explore Georgia History topics, and they do 4-6 special day events during the school year that involve visiting historic sites in Georgia!
+For all 8th grade students, this club meets during the year to explore Georgia History topics, and they do 4-6 special day events during the school year that involve visiting historic sites in Georgia (circumstances permitting).

-Jr. Beta is a service based organization that focuses on leadership, community outreach, and academic success.
-It is associated with the National Beta Club.
+Jr. Beta is a service based organization for 7th and 8th graders that focuses on leadership, community outreach, and academic success.
+It is the middle school version of National Beta Club.
+Students will be invited at the beginning of the school year based on their cumulative average from the previous year.

 Jr. SAVE/SADD is an organization that believes that young people, empowered to help each other, are the most effective force in preventing students from making destructive decisions.
 They desire to decrease the potential for violence in schools and communities by promoting meaningful student involvement, education and service opportunities in efforts to provide safer environments for learning.
 Jr. SAVE/SADD is associated with the national organizations Students Against Violence Everywhere (SAVE) and Students Against Destructive Decisions (SADD).